-The BTEC First Award in Music is a specialist music industry vocational qualification with a practical focus.
-The aim of this qualification is to provide you with the knowledge and range of skills needed to become a successful practitioner in various areas of the music industry.
-The course is equivalent to one GCSE.
+The BTEC Tech Award in Music Practice is a specialist music industry vocational qualification with a practical focus.
+The aim of this qualification is to provide you with the knowledge and range of skills needed to become a successful music performer, composer, or producer.
+The course is equivalent to GCSE.